-The Regional Emerging Artist Residency provides emerging, Southeastern-based artists with six months of free studio space at Artspace, giving them time and space to explore their work in a supportive and thriving open studio environment.
-Artspace offers two residencies every six months.
+The NC Emerging Artist Residency provides emerging, North Carolina-based artists with a year of free studio space at Artspace, giving them time and space to explore their work in a supportive and thriving open studio environment.
+Artspace offers two residencies every year.

 Summer Artist Residency

 The Summer Artist Residency provides an established artist with a month-long studio opportunity to work on a specific project in Artspace’s Gallery 1 during the summer, culminating in an exhibition at the end of the month.